 How Kids, Cops & Computers Works

 In the Junior Year (Grade 7), students participate in 5 lunchtime Lead & Learn sessions with their designated Toronto Police Service officer.
 Sessions cover topics related to technology, online safety and community citizenship.
-Students are expected to submit a creative assignment of their own work using their new laptop computer todemonstrate what they havelearned in the Program
+Students are expected to submit a creative assignment of their own work using their new laptop computer nearing the end of their first year.

 In the Intermediate & Senior Years of our Program (Grades 8-12), students are provided with opportunities to:

-- Enter contests on social media using their computer for a chance to win prizes
+- Join Twitter chats and enter contests on social media using their computer for a chance to win prizes.

 Inspiration Games 2017